anka-213/RobotOdyssey-Circuits/README.md

 # Getting the game

-Robot Odyssey can be found on various abandonware websites.
+Robot Odyssey can be found on various abandonware websites (for example [here](http://www.abandonia.com/en/games/828/Robot+Odyssey.html)).
 Run the game in [dosbox](https://www.dosbox.com/) and set the number of cycles to ~300 to get a reasonable speed.